vighneshiyer/vighneshiyer.com/content/research/comp-arch/berkeley_boot_flow.md

 ## Multicore

 <!--
-1. Multicore programs, how do the riscv-benchmarks work in multicore mode?
+Multicore programs, how do the riscv-benchmarks work in multicore mode?
 -->

-## Resources
+## More Resources

 ### Baremetal Rust for RISC-V